 How to Talk to Your Kids About Tragedy

+News of natural disasters, mass shootings, bombs and politics is enough to frighten adults, but children may feel even more shaken.
 When tragedy struck at Sandy Hook, my kids were little – one was a toddler and the other two were still in preschool.
-I didn’t want them to learn about the events at school, so I texted their teacher to say I wanted them to hear it from me, if they were going to hear about it at all.
+I texted their teacher to say that I wanted them to hear it from me, if they were going to hear about it at all.
 Thankfully, the teacher said they weren’t going to discuss it.
-I agreed, they were too young and didn’t need to know about the senseless acts of violence to children, because there was no way they would understand – none of us did.
+They were too young and didn’t need to know about the senseless acts of violence to children, because there was no way they would understand – none of us did.

 Imagine my surprise as we were driving down the street and my oldest asked “Mommy, why are the flags at half-mast?”
 I hadn’t thought about how I would discuss it.
 I had already decided we weren’t going to tell the kids, and I certainly wasn’t going to talk about it with his younger brothers in the car.